BUSINESS INCORPORATIONS

 Step 7: Organization of the Company

 After the company is incorporated, the basic affairs of the company must be organized which includes issuing shares to the incorporator, transferring the incorporator’s share(s) to the first shareholder of the company (if applicable), issuing shares to any other shareholder(s), having the director(s) consent to act as director and appointing officer(s) (if applicable).
-The corporate record book (often referred to as the ‘minute book’) must be organized and necessary constating documents must be generated including:
+The corporate record book (often referred to as the ‘minute book’) must be organized and necessary constating documents must be generated including:a) the first consent resolutions of the directors in lieu of a meeting of the directors which will authorize the issuance of shares, appoint officer(s), if applicable, and conduct any other business as may be required under the Business Corporations Act;

 b) the first consent resolutions of the incorporator(s) in lieu of a meeting of the incorporator(s) which will determine the number of director(s) the company has, authorize the appointment of the director(s), waive the appointment of an auditor for the company for the current fiscal year (if applicable) and conduct any other business as may be required under the Business Corporations Act;